cja119/stochasticmodel/README.md

 In order to run this model, a licence for [gurobi](https://www.gurobi.com/) is required, as is an installation of [conda](https://docs.anaconda.com/miniconda/).

 ## Quick Start
-For a quick start, run the folliwng command to clone the repository to your local machine:
+For a quick start, it is first necessary to install PystochOpt, following the instructions available in that repository.
+Then run the folliwng command to clone this repository to your local machine:
 ```
 git clone https://github.com/cja119/ChileRotterdamSupplyModel.git
 ```